yuzengyi/vrbook/README.md

 # vrbook
-a 3d vrbook for children.
+A 3d vrbook designed for autistic children.